braddle/pact-workshop-golang/README.md

 ### The API

-We have already created a small HTTP Producer API that has two endpoints.
+We have already created a small HTTP API (Producer) that has two endpoints.

 #### Health Check Endpoint
-The first is a health check endpoint (/health) that returns a small JSON object with hardcoded values.
+The health check endpoint (/health) returns a small JSON object with hardcoded values.

 ```shell
 curl http://localhost:8082/health